amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 INFO:werkzeug:96.40.120.185 - - [06/Feb/2018 10:14:02] "POST /order/ HTTP/1.1" 200 -
 </pre>

 In the sample output, the container was assigned the name "disatracted_volhard".
 Names are arbitrarily assigned.
 You can also pass the docker run command a name option if you want to specify the running name.
 You can read more about it in the [Docker run reference](https://docs.docker.com/engine/reference/run/).
-For now, kill the container using **Ctrl-C** now that we know it's working properly.
+Kill the container using **Ctrl-C** now that we know it's working properly.

 6\.
 Now that you have a working Docker image, tag and push the image to [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
-This allow for version control and persistence, and ECS will reference the image from ECR in the next lab to deploy it.
+ECR is a fully-managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
+In the next lab, we'll use ECS to pull your image from ECR.

-In the AWS Management Console, navigate to the Elastic Container Service dashboard and click on **Repositories** in the left menu.
+In the AWS Management Console, navigate to the [ECS dashboard](https://console.aws.amazon.com/ecs/) and click on **Repositories** in the left menu.
 You should see repositories for monolith and each microservice (iridium and magnesite).
 These were created by CloudFormation and prefixed with the *EnvironmentName* (in the example below, I used 'interstella' as my EnvironmentName) specified during stack creation.

 ![ECR repositories](images/01-ecr-repo.png)